holczmannb/IndexSorter/README.md

 <B>Description:</B><BR><BR>
 Reference implementation for IndexSorting algorithm and compare the runtime with quick sort. <BR><BR>

-Index sorting is an sorting algorithm what is working on set of distinct natural numbers and can deliver better runtime performance than quicksort in many cases.<BR><BR>
+Index sorting is an sorting algorithm what is working on set of distinct natural numbers and can deliver better runtime performance than quicksort in many cases.<BR>

 <B>How to run reference implementation:</B><BR><BR>
 Download the /bin/IndexSorter.jar <BR>